 I do also think the legs on the Pit Boss are made to a heavier duty standard that many other grills.
 With the Pit Boss Tailgater, you get not one but two meat probe ports to accurately monitor the internal cooking temperature of your food.
 Finally, there is a pellet dump port so you can easily change out pellet flavours.
 This is a feature I think all pellet grills should have where possible, many still don’t, but its becoming more common.

 Conclusions On The Best Portable Pellet Grills

 I believe each of the grills above has its own merits along with various positives and negatives.
 To determine which is going to be the best grill for you will depend on how many people you will be cooking for and what you want to cook.
 For instance, if you are looking for ultra-portability to cook for one/two people then the very small Country Smoker/Traeger Scout or Ranger pellet grills might be your best option.

 However, if you want to be cooking for a larger number of friends and family you’re going to need a grill with a larger cooking area.
 Therefore, the Grilla Grills Chimp, Camp Chef Pursuit or Pit Boss/Traeger Tailgaters would probably be more suitable.
 I think the Davy Crocket sits in the middle.
 It doesn’t have the largest cooking area.
 However, it can easily cook for a family of 4 or 5 and its excellent value for money.

 Thanks for reading, I hope you found this post informative/useful or the smallest most portable pellet grills on the market today.
-Also, you may want to check out my wood pellet grill/smoker guide.
+I would encourage you to check out my article on portable power/backup for pellet grills/smokers as well as my wood pellet grill/smoker guide.
 Cheers 🙂